Removal of a bee or wasp nest

 If you have these types of bees you will see them entering many holes either in the ground or in mortar.
 There is no queen and all the females lay eggs.

-If you have any type of bee nest you should contact you local pest controller or bee keeping group.
+If you are concerned about any type of bee nest you should contact you local pest controller or bee keeping group.